GuanyiWang/vaccine-asssignment/README.md

 Vaccination Ratio: The ratio of vaccinated younger units

--ratio.m: Calculate the percentage of vaccinated younger units compare to the total vaccinate units.
+- ratio.m: Calculate the percentage of vaccinated younger units compare to the total vaccinate units.